Late & Overdue Tax Returns

 What if I can't pay my outstanding tax bill?

 The ATO is normally happy to arrange a payment plan.
 From their point of view, as long as you are making regular repayments, they at least know the tax, including the tax owed from previous year tax returns, will eventually be paid back.
 However, payment plan debts are usually subject to GIC (General Interest Charge).
 Which is fair enough, since the ATO is effectively a lender.
-Depending on your circumstances, we can request for GIC to be remitted.
+Depending on your circumstances, we can request for GIC to be remitted, but please note that now only exceptional circumstances warrant GIC remission.

 Can I claim work related expenses on my overdue tax returns?